NuDAQ/AI-Trigger-System/docs/Deliverables.md

 - Downstream event output, synchronous to `CLK_ADC = 250 MHz`
 - Clock/reset/configuration inputs: `CLK_CNN = 200 MHz`, `RST`, and `CNN_THRESH`

-It typically takes ~1.5 us for a 256-sample input to pass through this trigger if it is triggered.

 ## Upstream ADC Input Format

-The upstream ADC-side logic drives the AI Trigger System directly with a 250 MHz `CLK_ADC`.
+The upstream ADC-side logic is driven directly with a 250 MHz `CLK_ADC`.
+So, no CDC needed.

 Each accepted input beat contains: